hkedia321/tableLargeVirtualise/README.md

-# Clarisights Table Graph
+# Table Graph
 This project implements a table with 1000 records showing Graph trends of advertisement data.
-The data is received from Clarisight's public API.
+The data is received from a public API.

 * **Pagination solution:** [hkedia321.github.io/tableLargeRecordsGraph/](https://hkedia321.github.io/tableLargeRecordsGraph/)